Pam-Gold/Pam-Gold/README.md

 - 👋 Hi, I’m @Pam-Gold

-- 👀 I’m interested in Web3 Development
+- 👀 I’m interested in Fullstack Development

-- 🌱 I’m currently learning web3 related stuff
+- 🌱 I’m currently learning Backend Development and Writing Stuff

-- 💞️ I’m looking to collaborate on projects with other developers utilizing the react ecosystem.
+- 💞️ I’m  all good for now.

-- 📫 +234 903 188 9024
+- 📫 pams.gold0@gmail.com

 <!---
 Pam-Gold/Pam-Gold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.